 Objectives & Goals

 Students will master an understanding of the following topics and skills:

 - Developmental knowledge across the life span

 Is This Program for Me?

 Have you been described as a helper or an advocate or a great listener?
 Are you passionate, tolerant, caring and empathetic?
-All of these servant-minded traits combined with the ability to problem solve, be persistent yet respectful, flexible yet focused and constantly inquisitive means you would be a great fit in the department of human development and family life education.
+All of these servant-minded traits combined with the ability to problem solve, be persistent yet respectful, flexible yet focused and constantly inquisitive means you would be a great fit in the Department of Human Development and Family Science.
 Join this program and you will be pushed to your greatest potential.

 I use my amazing Samford education to help serve families with special needs at my church.
 I couldn’t be happier with where I am or what I’m doing!
 God has been so good.Richardson Hutchins ’07